 A little UV ray of sunshine

 UPF clothing is slowly gaining in popularity as people are more aware of the dangers of the sun.
 Wearing sun-protection clothes lets you counter the harmful UVA and UVB rays so you can truly enjoy all nature has to offer.

-So grab your shades, put on the hat, and see you on a trail!
+So grab your shades, put on a hat, and see you outside!

 Browse KÜHL Men’s And Women’s Sun Protective Clothing